catalystneuro/neuroconv/docs/user_guide/temporal_alignment.rst

 To align data types within an :py:class:`.NWBConverter`, override the method :py:meth:`.NWBConverter.temporally_align_data_interfaces`.
 For example, let's consider a system that has an audio stream which sends a TTL pulse to a SpikeGLX system as it starts recording.
-This requires extracting the synchronization TTL pulse times from the NIDQ interface, confirming that only one pulse was detected, and appluing that as the start time of the audio stream.
+This requires extracting the synchronization TTL pulse times from the NIDQ interface, confirming that only one pulse was detected, and applying that as the start time of the audio stream.

 .. code-block:: python